1950 is the 44th year of the Garden and Martha Crone begins her 18th year as Garden Curator.

 As in the previous year, and even with the reduced plant count, there were some existing species that were planted in very large numbers at various times during the year.
 Rather than list them by season, here it the list for the year of such plants:

 Many of these could be seedlings that Martha had seeded in flats the prior year.

 She summarized the years activities in her annual report (3).
 Here are additional items.

 “Among the plants added is one that has never been introduced before altho native to Minnesota.
 It is the rare orchid Arethusa (Arethusa bulbosa).
 (Martha evidently did not check her records as she clearly listed planting the species on June 24, 1935 with plants from the Gunflint Trail and Eloise had planted it in 1928 and ‘30.)
 (4) It is hoped that it will become firmly established.
 After many years of effort success has been gained with such elusive plants as the lovely Fringed Gentian, Trailing Arbutus and various orchids.”

 “The mimeographed brochure proved a great success and filled a much needed want.”

+The brochure was something she requested in 1949.
+In 1951 she develops it further by including a Garden history and a plant list.
 She estimated the attendance at 48,000, then announced that she was putting together the following: “A complete collection of Kodachrome slides is being made of the flora of the garden.
 These were shown with lectures on the Wild Flower Garden to Organizations during the Winter.”
+She actually started taking the images in 1948.
 In 1951 she would begin to provide listings of slide showings and attendance at them.